 - Was in the process of committing a specific felony (there is a list) when the death occurred.
 This is known as the “felony murder rule.”

-- After being fired at work, Tom drives across town later that evening and kills his boss.
+- After being fired at work, Tom drives across town later that afternoon and kills his boss.

 - Mike buys “cop killer” teflon-coated bullets.
 While sitting in his car, he is approached by a stranger.
 He panics and kills the stranger with the armor-piercing round.